This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-• Bake in preheated oven for 1 hour, until fruit mixture is thick and the topping is golden brown.
+• Bake 45-50 minutes, until the strawberry mixture is thick and bubbling around the edges and the crumble topping is golden brown.

 Nutrition